- 6 berths

 You can use the pressure cooker to cut down on cooking time.
 It is also safe to use on a boat as it has a hermetically sealed lid that makes it impossible to spill the contents, even if you are cooking in a rather turbulent situation.

 Finally, here is some advice for specific categories of food.

 Cheese: Store them on the lowest shelf of the fridge.
 Heat tends to rise upwards, which is why, particularly in cockpit fridges, which are much more efficient and therefore very common on boats, the lower shelves are used for the most perishable foods.
 In any case, my advice is not to fill it up too much and always be ready to turn it off at short notice.

 Eggs: can last for a few days.
 Just store them safely in a cool place.
 Get in the habit of opening them one by one in a bowl before combining them with the others.

-Bread: large loaves with a hard, thick crust generally keep better, especially if wrapped in cloths.
-It is, however, a foodstuff on which it is easy for small moulds to form, so check it very well before eating it, always try to buy it fresh and, where it is not possible to find it, rely on packaged bread or crackers.
+Bread: Large loaves with a hard, thick crust generally keep better, especially if wrapped in cloth.
+It is, however, a foodstuff on which it is easy for small molds to form, so check it very well before eating it, always try to buy it fresh and, where it is not possible to find it, rely on packaged bread or crackers.

 Fruit and vegetables: should be stored in a cool, well-ventilated place.
 Hanging nets are very good and save space.